Azure-Samples/document-intelligence-code-samples/Python(v4.0)/README.md

 > [!NOTE]
 > Form Recognizer is now **Azure AI Document Intelligence**!

 - Code samples for each language's SDK are in the links below.
-The first step is to select to choose one (default **Python**).
+The first step is to choose one (default **Python**).

 |Python| [.NET](../.NET(v4.0))|[Java](../Java(v4.0))| [JavaScript](../JavaScript(v4.0))|
 | --- | --- | --- | --- |